SubhajitDolai/Courtside/README.md

 Please follow the project coding conventions and use meaningful commit messages.

-## 📄 License
+## 💼 Project Status

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is a personal project developed by Subhajit Dolai for educational purposes and portfolio demonstration.

 ## ✨ Acknowledgments